m-kim/m-kim/README.md

 ### Hi, I'm Mark.

-I'm a research engineer at Qualcomm on the Graphics Research Team.
-I'm currently working on ray tracing.
+I'm a Application Engineer for ray tracing at Intel.

-Previously, I was a computer scientist at Oak Ridge National Laboratory.
+Previously, I was a research engineer at Qualcomm on the Graphics Research Team.
+Prior to that, I was a computer scientist at Oak Ridge National Laboratory.
 I did in situ scientific visualization for HPC.

 <!--
 **m-kim/m-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.